The Sermon on the Mount site.

 About 2000-1800 B.C.E.

 Period in which the Biblical chronology places Abraham, Isaac and Jacob, the founding patriarchs of Israel (Kaiser 1998, 54-55).
-The gradually inflating price of slaves and the evolving format of covenants, both of which are attested by extra-biblical archaeological finds, help confirm the dating of both the lives of these patriarchs and the later Sinai narrative (Kaiser 1998, 63-64)
+Archaeological finds have helped to track the gradually inflating price of slaves and the evolving format of covenants, both of which confirm the Bible’s dating of the lives of these patriarchs, together with the later exodus and the Sinai narrative that followed it (Kaiser 1998, 63-64).

 About 1447 B.C.E.